patelmp/Group13-SENG8071-Midterm-Assignment/README.md

 -- By running this query, the user could fetch around 14 sample data.

--- Q.3 Well Reviewed books that has a better user rating than average -- Ans: -
+-- Q.3 Well Reviewed books that have a better user rating than average -- Ans: -

 WITH average_rating AS (